MislavJaksic/Practice/CrackingTheCodingInterview/README.md

 ### Introduction

 Candidates have to solve interview questions.
-To solve them they need to practise developing fresh algorithms.
+To solve them they need to practice developing fresh algorithms.

 ### Interview process

-Talk out loud throughtout the problem.
+Talk out loud throughout the problem.
 A candidate will be scored on the following:
 * how many hints did they need; was the solution optimal; how long did it take them; did they think about tradeoffs
-* did you translate your algorithm into code well; was it clean and organised; did they think about errors; did they have a good style
+* did you translate your algorithm into code well; was it clean and organized; did they think about errors; did they have a good style
 * do they have a strong foundation in computer science
 * have they made good technical decisions; have they built challenging projects; did they show drive and initiative
 * how well did they communicate; were they a good culture fit